SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/en/Other-Plugins/Developer-Guide/Developer-Guide-(4b-Radioactive-and-WitherProof).md

 }
 ```

-Now your process will be the same, WitherProof also has a method it requires to be implemented.<br>
+Now your process will be the same, WitherProof also has a method it requires to be implemented.

 The method is called `onAttack()` and it will be run whenever a Wither tried to destroy this block.
 Solely implementing that interface will already prevent that though.
 So with that method generated, the code will look like this.

 ```java
 public class FireCake extends SlimefunItem implements Radioactive, WitherProof {